livingdocsIO/documentation/content/guides/integrations/desknet/index.md

     // A list of mapping objects.
 Each mapping object describes one metadata field.
     metadata: [
       {
-        // Optional.
-If set to true, every time we change the publication status in Livingdocs, the update
-        // broadcast to Desk-Net will include the source path associated to the target value.
-The inverse result of
-        // the mapping, so to speak.
-        sync: false,

         // The path to the value on the Desk-Net element
         source: 'publication.single.start.date',
         // The path to the Livingdocs metadata property
-        target: 'metadata.desknetPublicationDate'
+        target: 'metadata.desknetPublicationDate',

+        // Optional.
+Enable or disable sync from Livingdocs to Desk-Net (only applies one-way).
+        // Every time we publish or unpublish a document in Livingdocs we update the element on
+        // Desk-Net.
+Setting sync to true will set the source property, with the value taken
+        // from the target property of the Livingdocs document.
+Essentially, this is the
+        // inverse of the logic used when creating or updating a document in Livingdocs.
+When
+        // sync is false then the current Desk-Net value will be returned to Desk-Net.
+        sync: false
       }
     ]
   }